 Individuals interested in establishing or joining an IIG will be charged an annual fee of $150 and will be provided access to the working documents of the related TC/SC/SyC for monitoring purposes and for their individual use only.
 No further distribution or storage of these documents will be allowed.
 Published copies of the related TC or SC’s standards will be available for purchase via the ANSI Web Store.
 Failure to pay the required fee will result in immediate loss of access to the related documents.

 Although the USNC will be officially registered as an O-Member of the related TC/SC/SyC this does not imply that the IIG or any individual member will have the right to submit comments on working documents nor to attend international meetings of the TC, SC, or SyC.
 If situations arise in which it would be to the best interest of the USNC that comments be submitted on related documents, the USNC TMC will be the sole authority to determine the appropriate action.

-No Technical Advisor (TA) nor TAG Administrator will be appointed for an IIG and meetings will not be held.
+In the case of recommended comments or votes from an IIG member, the USNC office serves as the IIG Administrator, the TMC Chair serves as the TA, and the TMC serves as the USNC TAG.

 If, at some point, sufficient interest seems to have developed to warrant the establishment of a formal USNC TAG and the registration of the USNC as a P-Member of the related TC/SC/SyC, appropriate documentation is to be submitted to the USNC Office for processing to and decision by the TMC.
 In this case, if a formal TAG is established the related IIG is disbanded.